openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 -
 -
 - **Description:** You alter the size, shape, and composition of the target by causing them to grow, shrink, or assume a completely new form, like that of a sheep or a newt.
 Polymorph might be accomplished by a druid's curse, a mad scientist's transmogrification ray, or exposure to alien radiation.
 - **Effect:** Your power level determines the extent to which you can transform your target, as follows.
-If the target is nto a different creature, it uses the Might, Agility, Fortitude, and Perception attribute scores of the new creature.
+If the target is not a different creature, it uses the Might, Agility, Fortitude, and Perception attribute scores of the new creature.
  - **Power Level 5** - Polymorph a creature into another creature of the same size.
 This effect can reduce the target's attribute scores by up to 2.
 If the new form would have higher attributes, the target becomes an exceptional version of that creature.
 For example, transforming a deadly sniper with Agility 5 into a clumsy ogre with Agility 0, would leave the target with an Agility of 3 instead of the 0 typical for the new form.